wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 ## When Do Alerts Resolve?

 An alert resolves when:
-* Either there are either no true values present within the given **Alert resolves** time window
+* Either there are no true values present within the given **Alert resolves** time window
 * Or the **Alert resolves** time window contains no data.

 By default, the **Alert resolves** time window is the same length as the **Alert fires** time window.